ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/delete-items-from-original-locations.md

 ## What happens if a content location is on hold

 In Office 365, mailboxes and sites can be placed on hold or assigned to a retention policy.
 This means that nothing is permanently removed until the retention period for an item expires or until the hold is removed.
-So even if you delete an item from its original location, the item may not be permanently removed from Office 365.
-For example, if a mailbox is on hold, soft-deleted items are moved to Purges or DiscoveryHold subfolders in the Recoverable Items folder and retained until the hold duration or retention period expires.
+Even if you delete an item from its original location, the item may not be permanently removed from Office 365.
+For example, if a mailbox is on hold, soft-deleted items are eventually moved to Purges or DiscoveryHold subfolders in the Recoverable Items folder and retained until the hold duration or retention period expires.
 For sites, a copy of the item that's moved to the Recycle Bin is copied to the Preservation Hold library that's created when a hold or retention policy is placed on a site.

 ## Partially successful deletions

-After the Delete items from original locations job has completed running, you may received a job status of **Partially Successful**.
-In general, this status indicates that the job ran successfully, but that items may not have been soft-deleted.
+After the **Delete items from original locations** job has completed running, you may received a job status of **Partially Successful**.
+In general, this status indicates that the job ran successfully, but not all items were soft-deleted.
 Here's a list of reasons that result in partially successful deletions:

 - A mailbox item was already located in the Recoverable Items folder in the source mailbox.

+- A mailbox item was purged from the Recoverable Items folder in the source mailbox.

 - A document was already located in the first-stage Recycle Bin in a SharePoint or OneDrive site.

-- A document was moved to a different site after it was added to the evidence set.
-In this case, the document is not moved to the Recycle Bin in the site it was moved to.
+- A document was moved to a different SharePoint site after it was added to the evidence set.
+In this case, the document isn't moved to the Recycle Bin in the site it was moved to.

--
+- A document was permanently deleted in SharePoint or OneDrive (moved to the second-stage Recycle Bin) after it was added to the evidence set.